AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-13.md

 ## Parallelism and Distribution

-One of the core principles behind scalability is parallelism—the ability to split work into independent chunks that can be processed simultaneously.
+One of the core principles behind scalability is parallelism: the ability to split work into independent chunks that can be processed simultaneously.

 In batch workflows, this might mean partitioning data by date or region and processing each partition in parallel.
 In streaming systems, it means dividing incoming data into partitions or shards that are consumed by multiple workers.

 Distributed computing frameworks like Apache Spark, Flink, and Dask are designed with this in mind.
 They break down data into smaller units, distribute them across a cluster of machines, and execute tasks in parallel, tracking dependencies and ensuring consistency across the system.

 But parallelism introduces its own challenges.
-Data skew—when one partition is significantly larger than others—can lead to uneven workloads and poor performance.
+Data skew: when one partition is significantly larger than others, can lead to uneven workloads and poor performance.
 Effective partitioning strategies and thoughtful job configuration are key to maintaining balance.

 ## Minimizing Data Movement